 One of our most treasured quotes ever from a cookbook?
 Without a doubt, the aforementioned “…on what planet could toasted marshmallows be bad?”
 Indeed.
 It comes from the lovely collection of pie recipes known as First Prize Pies, as does this recipe.

 Another word on marshmallows, if we may.
-If you choose to rely on marshmallow fluff, and not marshmallows, for the toasty topping of this s’mores pie, you may wish to consider swapping the insanely enticing and intoxicatingly natural fluff made by Tiny Trapeze.
-If you take it upon yourself to make the DIY marshmallow topping in the recipe below, you’re in for a real treat, not just in terms of the taste and texture, but in terms of the ample amount you’ll have left over that you can put to other use.
-And if you instead opt for the simple, godsend-of-a-weeknight-fix alternate of just using marshmallows, we suggest you buy the itty-bitty ones—you know, the kind that you used to count as you crammed them into your piehole.
+If you take it upon yourself to make the DIY marshmallow topping in the recipe below, you’re in for a real treat, not just in terms of the taste and texture because of the ample amount of oozy gooey marshmallowy goodness you’ll have left over that you can put to other use.
+If you choose to rely on marshmallow fluff for the toasty topping of this s’mores pie, you may wish to consider relying on the insanely enticing and intoxicatingly natural fluff made by Tiny Trapeze.
+And if you instead opt for the simple, godsend-of-a-weeknight-fix alternate of plain old marshmallows, we suggest you buy the itty-bitty ones—you know, the kind that you used to count as you crammed them into your piehole.
 Happy s’mores-ing.

 Special Equipment: Hand or stand mixer, candy thermometer, culinary torch (optional but recommended)